Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-07-conditionals.md

 ```

-Now did you see a change?
+Now, did you see a change?
 What happened?
-Did it actually get to the third else if?
+Did it get to the third else if?
 How can we get it to work the way we want?

-In order to make it work the way we want, we must change a couple of things.
+To make it work the way we want, we must change a couple of things.
 Go to the next section to find out.